Frequently Asked Questions

 - B2B SaaS companies with complex cross-team revenue workflows

-- Connect - Graphio uses read-only access to your existing systems and ingests workflow signals such as timestamps, actor identities, event types, status changes, ownership shifts, and system references.
+- Connect - Graphio connects to your existing systems using read-only access and ingests metadata such as timestamps, actor identities, event types, state changes, ownership shifts, tags, labels, and system references.

-- Learn the average, failure, success, and best observed case - for each workflow, Graphio looks across all executions to understand the typical path, what failure looks like, what success looks like, and what the best case your teams have actually achieved looks like.
+- Learn the full performance shape - for each workflow, Graphio analyzes all historical cases to understand the average pattern, patterns of failure, patterns of success, and the best case your teams have actually achieved.

-- Build the execution map - it turns that learning into steps, handoffs, owners, timing expectations, and deviations that can be monitored in live execution.
+- Build the execution map - Graphio turns that learning into a living map of steps, handoffs, owners, timing expectations, and deviations.

-- Monitor and guide - it compares live execution against those learned patterns, flags drift early, and can surface the next best action for humans or export the map for AI agents.
+- Monitor live execution in real time - after the historical reconstruction is built, Graphio keeps watching live execution against that map in real time.
+It flags drift early, shows where the workflow is breaking, and can surface the next best action for teams or export the structure for AI agents.

 Graphio discovers a workflow by finding repeatable chains of related events across historical data.